emiliosheinz/full-cycle-domain-drive-design/README.md

 - Event: Represents something that has happened in the domain.
 - Event Handler: Listens for events and performs some action in response to them.
 - Event Dispatcher: Dispatches events to their handlers.

+## Modules

+In a DDD context, modules serve as named containers for domain object classes that exhibit high cohesion with each other.
+The goal should be to achieve low coupling between classes that belong to different modules.
+Since modules used in DDD are not anemic or generic storage compartments, it is also crucial to appropriately name them.

+Modules should always:

+- Respect the Ubiquitous Language
+- have high cohesion and low coupling
+- Encapsulate the domain and not the technical details
+- Should follow the same even though in different layers